pilarnavarro/koster_data_management/README.md

 ## Troubleshooting

-If you experience issues to upload movies to zooniverse.
-It might be related to the libmagic package.
-In windows the following commands seem to work.
+If you experience issues uploading movies to Zooniverse, it might be related to the libmagic package.
+In Windows, the following commands seem to work:
 ```python
 pip install python-libmagic
 pip install python-magic-bin